michaelfranzl/janus-rtpforward-plugin/README.md

 3. Video RTP
 4. Video RTCP

+## API

 There are no configuration files.
 All ports/addresses can be configured via the plugin API on a per-session basis.
-To configure a plugin session, send the following JSON:
+To configure a plugin session, send the following payload (ideally before the first WebRTC RTP packet comes in, but can be later than that):

 		"request": "configure",
 		"sendipv4": "127.0.0.1",